Halle (Saale): Science and culture

 The Silver Treasure of the Halloren is displayed occasionally at the Technical Museum Saline.
 It is a unique collection of silver and gold goblets dating back to 1266.
 The ancient craft of "Schausieden" (boiling of the brine) can be observed there too.
 The State Museum of Prehistory houses the Nebra sky disk, a significant Bronze-Age find with astronomical significance.

 Halle Zoo contributes to the EAZA breeding programme, in particular for the Angolan lion and the Malaysian tiger.
 Halle is also known for its thriving coypu (or nutria) population, which is native to South America.

 With writers such as Heine, Eichendorff, Schleiermacher, Tieck and Novalis the town was a vibrant scene of the German Romanticism.
 Also Johann Wolfgang von Goethe was a regular guest at the house of his close friend Johann Friedrich Reichardt.

 German-American expressionist painter Lyonel Feininger worked in Halle on an invitation by the city from 1929 to 1931.
+The Lyonel-Feininger-Gymnasium, a college-preparatory secondary school in the town center, is named after him.
 As one of eleven views of the city termed Halle Cycle, he painted in 1931 Die Türme über der Stadt (The towers above the city), which is now in the Museum Ludwig in Cologne.
 This painting appeared on a 55 eurocent stamp on 5 December 2002 as a part of the series "Deutsche Malerei des 20.
 Jahrhunderts" (German painting of the 20th century).